The minipill is an oral contraceptive tablet. It is a single-hormone treatment, which provides an alternative to the combined pill.

 Ordering is easy.
 Simply select the product you need, and take our medical survey.
 A qualified practitioner will review your answers, and if your medication is suitable, you’ll receive it via secure delivery in just 24 working hours.

 The list of hormonal contraceptive products available on the market is a long one.
 In addition to regular combined pills, you can buy patches, rings and coils which perform the same function.

 Another form of hormonal contraception available is the progesterone-only pill, or minipill.
 As opposed to containing both progesterone and oestrogen, these pills, more commonly known as ‘minipills’, contain just one active ingredient.
-This means they aren’t as likely to cause side effects in some people, and some minipills can even be used by women who are breastfeeding.
+Some people find the minipill is an option when the combined pill doesn’t suit them due to side effects, and some minipills can even be used by women who are breastfeeding.